lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: mongodb_not_initialized_drop`

-An item was dropped because the database connection was not available.
+An item was dropped because the database connection was not available when `process_item` was called.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |